tejasanilshah/tejasanilshah.github.io/code/_posts/2024-01-21-terraform-conundrums.md

 title:  "Terraform conundrums"
 collection: code
 tags: aws terraform grafana
-excerpt: "When one `terrform apply` fails, try two!"
+excerpt: "When one `terraform apply` fails, try two!"
 ---

 I'm currently working on a project where I'm building and deploying a data monitoring dashboard.
 As there was an idea of monitoring data drift and data quality parameters we first toyed with the idea of using [Evidently](https://www.evidentlyai.com/) as a solution for this problem.
 However after working through a few `Hello, World!` examples of Evidently, it quickly became clear to me that it wouldn't work.